HMS Terror (1813)

 HMS Terror was a specialised warship and a newly developed bomb vessel constructed for the Royal Navy in 1813.
 She participated in several battles of the War of 1812, including the Battle of Baltimore with the bombardment of Fort McHenry.
 She was converted into a polar exploration ship two decades later, and participated in George Back's Arctic expedition of 1836–1837, the successful Ross expedition to the Antarctic of 1839 to 1843, and Sir John Franklin's ill-fated attempt to force the Northwest Passage in 1845, during which she was lost with all hands along with HMS Erebus.

 On 12 September 2016, the Arctic Research Foundation announced that the wreck of Terror had been found in Nunavut's Terror Bay, off the southwest coast of King William Island.
-The wreck was discovered 92 km south of the location where the ship was reported abandoned, and some 31 mi from the wreck of HMS Erebus, discovered in 2014.
+The wreck was discovered 92 km south of the location where the ship was reported abandoned, and some 31 mi from the wreck of HMS Erebus, discovered in September 2014.